kamorrissey/pic-lcd-demo/README.md

 The regulated charge pump is both step-up and step-down.

-This project demonstrates a minimal circuit and software driving a 3V, multiplexed, 12-pin, LCD segment display (Lumex LCD-S401M16KR) with a 28-pin DIP PIC16LF19156 MCU.
+This project demonstrates a minimal circuit and software driving a 3V, multiplexed, 12-pin, LCD segment display (Lumex LCD-S401M16KR) with a 28-pin DIP PIC16LF19156 MCU operating at 1.8-3.6V.
+The PIC's internal charge pump is used.
 The demonstration hardware can be breadboarded.
 A KiCad project for the hardware is included.
 The demonstration software is in C, using the Microchip MPLAB IDE.
 The MPLAB project is included.